mjopenglsdl/Small2D_SDL/README.md

 I started this project in 2011 and the origin purpose is to make an easy-to-use framework for fast game development.
 I will make the code consice simple with minimal use of external libraries.

 Currently I have integrated it with MSVC and more support will be given to other common IDEs.
+If you have any compilation problem please let me know

 Library that you will need in order to compile & link(for windows I have already configured them):
 * SDL2: https://www.libsdl.org/download-2.0.php